Henry Schade (officer): Retirement, family, and death

-Commodore Schade finally retired from University of California at Berkeley in 1968.
+Commodore Schade retired from Berkeley in 1968.
 After retirement, he served as a visiting professor at Istanbul Technical University and at Technische Universität Berlin.

-Schade and his wife, the former Alice Houseman of Pasadena, California, had two sons, Henry A. Schade Jr. and Richard J. Schade, and a daughter, Suzanne, who died in 1932.
-Alice Schade died in 1990.
-Commodore Henry Adrian "Packy" Schade died less than two years later on August 12, 1992 in Kensington, California.
+Schade and his wife, Alice Houseman, had two sons, Henry A. Schade Jr. and Richard J. Schade, and a daughter, Suzanne, who died in 1932.
+Alice Houseman died in 1990.
+Commodore Henry Adrian Schade passed away on August 12, 1992, in Kensington, California.
 Schade, his wife, and their daughter are interred at Arlington National Cemetery.

 Decorations

 Commodore Henry Adrian Schade's ribbon bar: